What is the Law of Mass Action?

 A mixture of products and reactants in a state of chemical equilibrium is known as an equilibrium mixture.
 There exists a relation between the concentration of products and the concentration of reactants for an equilibrium mixture.
 This relation can be equated as follows.

 Here, Kc is called the equilibrium constant.
 In this equation, the concentration of A at equilibrium is represented as [A] (similarly for B, C, and D), and the stoichiometric coefficients of the reactants and products are 1.
-It has been experimentally observed that the equilibrium constant is also dependant on the stoichiometric coefficients of the reactants and products.
+It has been experimentally observed that the equilibrium constant is also dependent on the stoichiometric coefficients of the reactants and products.

 Therefore, the law of mass action dictates that the equilibrium constant, at a given constant temperature, is equal to the product of the concentration of products raised to the respective stoichiometric coefficients divided by the product of the reactant concentrations, each raised to the corresponding stoichiometric coefficient.